Vice (2018 film)

-Vice is a 2018 American biographical political satire black comedy-drama film directed, written, and co-produced by Adam McKay and starring Christian Bale as former U.S. Vice President Dick Cheney, with Amy Adams, Steve Carell, Sam Rockwell, Justin Kirk, Tyler Perry, Alison Pill, Lily Rabe, and Jesse Plemons in supporting roles.
-The film follows Cheney on his path to becoming the most powerful vice president in American history.
-It is the second theatrical film to depict the presidency of George W. Bush, following Oliver Stone's W. (2008).
+Vice is a 2018 American biographical black comedy film directed, written, and produced by Adam McKay.
+The cast includes Christian Bale as former U.S. Vice President Dick Cheney, with Amy Adams, Steve Carell, Sam Rockwell, Justin Kirk, Tyler Perry, Alison Pill, Lily Rabe, and Jesse Plemons in supporting roles.
+The film follows Cheney on his path to becoming the most powerful vice president in American history, presented with political satire elements.

-Vice was released in the United States on December 25, 2018, by Annapurna Pictures, and grossed $76 million worldwide.
+Vice was released in the United States on December 25, 2018, by Annapurna Pictures, and grossed $76 million worldwide and was considered a box office flop against its $60 million budget.
 While the performances were universally acclaimed, the film polarized critics; some considered it to be one of the best films of the year while others thought it to be one of the worst, with McKay's screenplay and direction receiving both "scathing critiques and celebratory praise".
-The film received numerous accolades, with eight nominations at the Oscars, including for Best Picture, winning Best Make-Up and Hairstyling.
-It also received six nominations each from the Golden Globes (including for Best Motion Picture – Musical or Comedy) and the BAFTAs.
-For their performances, Bale, Adams, and Rockwell were nominated at all three shows, with Bale winning the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+The film received numerous accolades, with eight nominations at the 91st Academy Awards, winning Best Make-Up and Hairstyling.
+It also received six nominations each from the Golden Globes and the BAFTAs.
+For their performances, Bale, Adams, and Rockwell were nominated for all three awards, with Bale winning the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.